President and CEO

 Jay holds ATA staff and himself accountable to the industry and the ATA Board of Directors for growing archery and bowhunting, and the industry itself.
 Accountability and transparency are the hallmarks of Jay’s tenure at ATA.

-Jay and his wife, Janet, have a daughter, Becky; and a son, Ben, who, with his wife, Jill, have three sons.
-Jay and Janet dated in high school in their hometown of Red Oak, Iowa, and work together to represent ATA.
+Jay and his wife, Janet, have two kids and four grandkids.
+Their daughter, Becky, and her husband, Mark Graham, live in Chicago, Illinois, along with granddaughter Evie.
+Their son, Ben, and his wife, Jill, live in North Mankato, Minnesota.
+They have three sons, Bart, Frankie and Jack.
+Jay and Janet dated in high school in their hometown of Red Oak, Iowa, and work together to represent the ATA.
 Jay began bowhunting white-tailed deer as a teenager with a recurve bow on nearby farms and the Nishnabotna River’s bottomlands in southwestern Iowa.